jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TypeInference/task.md

 auto& ref2 = ref; // ref2 is deduced to be an int&
 ```

-Another new keyword introduced in C++11 is `decltype`, which allows you to deduce the type of expression without actually evaluating it.
-This can be useful when you want to declare a variable with the same type as another expression:
+Another new keyword introduced in C++11 is `decltype`, which allows you to deduce the type of the expression without actually evaluating it.
+This can be useful when you need to declare a variable with the same type as another expression:
 ```cpp
 int a = 42;
 decltype(a) b = 3 + a; // b is deduced to be an int
 ```

 For both function and class templates, the compiler can often deduce the types of the template arguments from the types of the provided arguments.
-This means that you don't always have to explicitly specify the template arguments when calling a function template.
-This feature is called _template argument deduction_.
+This means you don't always have to explicitly specify the template arguments when calling a function template, a feature called _template argument deduction_.
 Here's how it can be used:
 ```cpp
 template <typename T>
 void print(T value) {